aimeos/map/README.md

 ### getIterator()

-Returns an iterator for the items.
+Returns an iterator for the elements.

 This method will be used by e.g. foreach() to loop over all entries: